jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 7. The **Start** button is not available, indicating that the new VM has already started.

 ### Step 3: Connecting to the new VM
 1. If you are on a Mac, download and install [Microsoft Remote Desktop 10](https://itunes.apple.com/us/app/microsoft-remote-desktop-10/id1295203466?mt=12) from the [Mac App Store](https://itunes.apple.com/us/app/microsoft-remote-desktop-10/id1295203466?mt=12) .
-Open Microsoft Remote Desktop after intallation is complete.

 2. On the control bar for your new VM, click **Connect**.
 ![Connect](img/Connect.jpg)